MakeSchool-Tutorials/Makestagram-Swift-V3/P19-Setting-Followers/content.md

 }
 ```

+The last service method we'll need to implement in our `FollowService` will determine the current follow relationship between users.
+We'll need an easy way to tell if we're currently following another user or not.

+> [challenge]
+Try implementing this new service method as well.
+If you get stuck, look back at the code we've implemented in `LikeService` in the previous section.

+> [solution]
+The following method allows us to determine whether a user is already followed by the current user.
+>
+static func isUserFollowed(_ user: User, byCurrentUserWithCompletion completion: @escaping (Bool) -> Void) {
+    let currentUID = User.current.uid
+    let ref = FIRDatabase.database().reference().child("followers").child(currentUID)
+>
+    ref.queryEqual(toValue: nil, childKey: currentUID).observeSingleEvent(of: .value, with: { (snapshot) in
+        if let _ = snapshot.value as?
+[String : Bool] {
+            completion(true)
+        } else {
+            completion(false)
+        }
+    })
+}

 Great!
-Now that we've setup our initial service methods for following and unfollowing users, we'll need to create some UI to display the relationship.
-Let's go to our Main storyboard.
+We've setup our initial service methods for following and unfollowing users, we'll need to create some UI to display the relationship.
+Let's go to our `Main storyboard`.

 # Setting the UI